dynamoose/dynamoose/docs/api/Model.md

 - `$SET` - This method will set the attribute to the new value (as shown above)
 - `$ADD` - This method will add the value to the attribute.
 If the attribute is a number it will add the value to the existing number.
 If the attribute is a list, it will add the value to the list.
 Although this method only works for sets in DynamoDB, Dynamoose will automatically update this method to work for lists/arrays as well according to your schema.
 This update type does not work for any other attribute type.
-- `$REMOVE` - This method will remove the attribute from the item.
+- `$REMOVE` - This method will remove the attribute from the document.
 Since this method doesn't require values you can pass in an array of attribute names.

 ```js
 await User.update({"id": 1}, {"$SET": {"name": "Bob"}, "$ADD": {"age": 1}});